What will a refocused health care system mean for you?

 What this means for your health care

-This shift puts you first in every health care decision.
+These changes will put patients first in every health care decision.

 What this means for you as a health care professional

-You move mountains every day for your patients, residents and clients, and you deserve a health care system that supports you in delivering the highest quality health care.
+You move mountains every day for your patients, residents and clients, and you deserve a health care system that supports you in delivering the highest-quality health care.

 News